 PAS 5691 Clinical Summative Review (3 quarter credit hours)

 This course is intended to assure that students have met defined program objectives for the knowledge, skills, and attitudes suitable for clinical practice.
 It will include a multi-system approach to assess physical examination and history taking skills, communication skills and the ability to summarize and document findings, make a differential diagnosis and treatment plan.
-This course will include standardized patient encounters with problem based Objective Structured Clinical Examinations, a comprehensive oral case presentation to a faculty member, completion of a comprehensive multi-choice examination, and completion of the PACKRAT examination.
-Students will be individually evaluated and advised throughout this course by faculty members.
+This course will include standardized patient encounters with problem based Objective Structured Clinical Examinations (OSCEs) and/or Objective Structured Long Examination Records (OSLERs), a comprehensive oral case presentation to a faculty member, completion of a comprehensive multi-choice examination along with other evaluation tools.

 PAS 5701 Capstone Research Project (3 quarter credit hours)